Radical

 Effective Radicalism

 Effective Altruism asks how we solve the world’s problems & pairs this with a theory of change: start by doing the most effective good you can.
-Effective Radicalism suggests that the best we can do, might be to consider changing systemic conditions.
+Effective Radicalism suggests that the best we can do, might be to change systemic conditions.

 Collaboration